Lost Wages After a Car Accident in Beaufort

 What Is a Lost Wage Claim?

 Lost wages refer to the money you would have made if you had not missed work because of your accident.
-To secure compensation for lost wages, you will have to be able to demonstrate that you missed work as a direct result of the accident.
+To secure compensation for these wages, you will have to be able to demonstrate that you missed work as a direct result of the accident.

-Lost wages are different from diminished earning capacity, which refers to the money you could have made in the future if your ability to work had not been permanently impacted.
+Missed wages are different from diminished earning capacity, which refers to the money you could have made in the future if your ability to work had not been permanently impacted.
 Lost compensation refers to other financial benefits beyond wages, such as bonuses or perks, that you missed out on due to your accident.
 All three of these damages may be possible to recover, depending on the specifics of your accident.